heptarch/heptarch.github.io/projects.md

 So, let's agree that this approach is due for a revival.
-How do we manufacture a monopoly, or conjure up a steady money supply?
+How do we manufacture a monopoly, or conjure up a steady stream of coin?
 We can't.
-Maybe sprawling, shiny facilities for $n$ miscellaneous labs, with robust interchange between them?
+Maybe sprawling, shiny facilities for $O(n)$ miscellaneous labs, with robust all-to-all chatter?
 Nope.
 Fine, I'll settle for poaching top-notch talent and convincing them to work on... what?